 What You Should Know About Graduating From Community College in Utah

 The job market in Utah can be competitive, especially for new graduates.
 Associate degree holders should consider which fields have high employment rates.
-The top five occupations expected to have the most job openings over the next 10 years are paralegals and legal assistants, preschool teachers (excluding special education), architectural and civil drafters, veterinary technologists and technicians, and web developers.
+The top five occupations expected to have the most job openings over the next 10 years are paralegals and legal assistants, preschool teachers (excluding special education), architectural and civil drafters, dental hygienists, and life, physical, and social science technicians.

 As they enter the workforce, students should also consider which fields tend to have low employment rates.
-The college-level occupations that are generally expected to decline in Utah are medical transcriptionists, prepress technicians and workers, and electrical and electronics repairers (powerhouse, substation, and relay).
+The college-level occupations that are generally expected to decline in Utah are electrical and electronics repairers (powerhouse, substation, and relay) and prepress technicians.

 An important part of preparing for community college is considering which financial aid opportunities you should pursue.
 To help associate degree students fund their education, we’ve put together a list of federal and state resources that connect you to grants, scholarships, and other aid opportunities.